 Coaches can call one play, tag it with an RPO, and gain a run advantage and a high percentage passing advantage.

-The pin and pull scheme can be used to complement base plays such as inside zone and outside the zone, which also have RPOs built off of them.
+The pin and pull scheme can be used to complement base plays such as inside zone and outside zone, which also have RPOs built off of them.

 How To Stop The Pin And Pull